hauva69/pgn4web/trunk/chrome-extension/README.txt

 manifest.json, background.html chess-games-viewer.html,
 live-mosaic-viewer.html: storage API
-consider using the storage API once out of experimental, for storing local settings and/or to synch settings (if any) across computers. http://crbug.com/47327
+consider using the storage API once out of experimental, for storing local settings and/or to synch settings (if any) across computers; settings synch might not be supported for self-hosted extensions. http://crbug.com/47327

 Bugs: